NullOperatorr/Network-Forensics-Casefiles/Case-03/Analysis.md

  3. What were Ann’s first four search terms on the AppleTV (all incremental searches count)?
  4. What was the title of the first movie Ann clicked on?
  5. What was the title of the second movie Ann clicked on?
- 6. What was the price to buy it (defined by “price-display”)?
- 7. What was the last full term Ann searched for?
+ 6. What was the last full term Ann searched for?

 <img width="800" height="500" alt="image" src="https://github.com/user-attachments/assets/6ef02490-2cb3-4b15-b367-13d02c4c95a8" />